 encouraging environment for specific assessment-based reading instruction.

-Clubhouse tutor works one-on-one with student.
+Clubhouse tutors works one-on-one with students

 Assessing Ability, Likes and Dislikes

 UF tutors use the first session to assess the reading ability of and discover each child's likes and dislikes, perceptions of reading, areas of particular interest, and learning styles.
 This information helps tutors select high interest reading materials and effective strategies tailored to enhance the reading needs of each child.

 Research indicates a strong relationship between motivation, interest in reading subjects, and reading performance; therefore, we use books and materials the children find personally relevant and interesting.
 The children are re-assessed during the final sessions, and the program ends with a time of sharing and celebration.